 In the short-term, injuries and infections must be prevented and treated.
 But significant long-term health impacts can result if the health service infrastructure is damaged.
 In addition to facilities incurring damage, valuable equipment and medicines can be lost.
 Lack of power may also affect the proper functioning of health facilities.

-Horney says the interruption of services caused by natural disasters exacerbates chronic medical conditions.
+Horney says that the interruption of services caused by natural disasters exacerbates chronic medical conditions.
 “One thing we continue to see after disasters is people unable to fill prescriptions, for example, or obtain services like dialysis,” Horney says.
-“After Hurricane Katrina, about 70 percent of people were not getting their regular care for chronic conditions.”
+“After Hurricane Katrina, about 70% of people were not getting their regular care for chronic conditions.”

-David Eisenman, director of the Center for Public Health and Disasters at the University of California, Los Angeles, agrees with Horney (right.
+David Eisenman, director of the Center for Public Health and Disasters at the University of California, Los Angeles, CA, agrees with Horney (right.
 Photo courtesy of David Eisenman.).
 “One of the major causes of hospitalizations and deaths after disasters is people with chronic illnesses, such as diabetes, kidney disease, heart disease, and lung disease, become sicker,” says Eisenman.
+“The biggest problem of most disasters is not the direct deaths that occur.
+Most disasters in the U.S. are chronic disease emergencies.”

 “The biggest problem of most disasters is not the direct deaths that occur.
 Most disasters in the U.S. are chronic disease emergencies.” – David Eisenman

-According to J. Brian Houston, director for the Disaster and Community Crisis Center at the University of Missouri, typically more people will have some sort of mental or behavioral health reaction to a disaster than will directly experience the event (right, photo credit: Sheridan Kahmann Photography).
+According to J. Brian Houston, director for the Disaster and Community Crisis Center, University of Missouri, more people will typically have some sort of mental or behavioral health reaction to a disaster than will directly experience the event (right, photo credit: Sheridan Kahmann Photography).
 This includes members of the affected community, first responders, and people consuming media coverage of the event.

 “There is a range of reactions that we see after a disaster that can impact people’s functioning, their ability to work or get along with their family,” says Houston.
 “The public health challenge is matching resources and services to people’s needs: getting the people who need a little assistance that assistance and getting people who need more help connected to services and supports that can help them.”